UofTActuarial/UofTActuarial.github.io/content/publication/badescu-chen-lin-tang-2019/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'A marked cox model for the number of ibnr claims: estimation and application'
+title: 'A marked Cox model for the number of IBNR claims: estimation and application'
 subtitle: ''
 summary: ''
 authors: